MathisWellmann/matrix_profile/README.md

 # Distance Profile / Matrix Profile
-TLDR: The `distance_profile` computes a euclidean distance of a sliding window to a reference `window`.
+The `distance_profile` computes the euclidean distances of the sliding windows to a reference `window`.

 For a deep dive check out the [UCR](https://www.cs.ucr.edu/~eamonn/MatrixProfile.html) page on the topic.